 Whanaungatanga is about meaningful and reciprocal relationships.
 It acknowledges the responsibility and commitment researchers have to each other in the research team and to the community of interest.
 Your proposal should describe the nature of your existing relationship with the community of interest, as well as the nature of that relationship during the research, and into the future.
+Please also talk about how you will draw on a critical friend or advisory group to support your project.
+If you have an advisory committee, you need to identify the members of this group, specify the roles they will play, and allocate resource in the project budget.
+If you have a critical friend, you need to specify how this person will support you throughout the project.

-- What is the nature of your relationship with the community of interest and how is this reflected in the design of the project? - · What are the relationships and roles within the project team?
+- What is the nature of your relationship with the community of interest and how is this reflected in the design of the project? - What are the relationships and roles within the project team? - Who will support your project in a critical friend or advisory role?